Claude Opus 4.8 is out with browser agent SoTA, 4x fewer code flaws, and a 3x cheaper Fast mode. Read the guide.

 Best MCP Servers for Cursor

 These Cursor MCP servers provide the highest-impact capabilities.
-All configurations work directly in your .cursor/mcp.json:
+All configurations work directly in your .cursor/mcp.json.
+Each entry below shows the config plus what it actually unlocks in your day-to-day workflow.

 Web Search and Research